 If you have specific landing pages that generate a good amount of organic traffic, consider testing different meta descriptions to see if you generate a lift in click-throughs from search engines.
 Mix up different description lengths, calls-to-action and keyword positioning.

 Google does not use the keywords meta tag in web ranking

 Our web search (the well-known search at Google.com that hundreds of millions of people use each day) disregards keyword metatags completely.
 They simply don’t have any effect in our search ranking at present.

 Google might display alternative text

-If Google thinks it can give the user a better description of the page, than Google might possibly pull together separate meta description and title than what you had intended.
+If Google thinks it can give the user a better description of the page than Google might possibly pull together separate meta descriptions and titles than what you had intended.
 They are like a pitch that convince the user that the page is exactly what they’re looking for.

 If we’ve detected that a particular result has one of the above issues with its title, we may try to generate an improved title from anchors, on-page text, or other sources.
 However, sometimes even pages with well-formulated, concise, descriptive titles will end up with different titles in our search results to better indicate their relevance to the query.
 There’s a simple reason for this: the title tag as specified by a webmaster is limited to being static, fixed regardless of the query.

 How to improve meta descriptions on Your WordPress site